cache2k/cache2k/src/site/markdown/benchmarks.md

 - JMH 1.33

 For benchmarking JMH is used.
 Each benchmark runs with a iteration time of 10 seconds.
-We run 3 iterations in two forks each to detect outliers.
+We run two iterations in three forks each to detect outliers.

 Benchmarks are run multiple times with different thread counts, cache sizes and key ranges.
 The Java process is limited to the amount of CPU cores corresponding to